miha-stopar/crypto-notes/proofs1.md

 QNR = {(x, y); y is from Z_n\*, (y/x) = 1, Q_x(y) = 1}, where x and y are presented in binary.

+Zero-knowledge proof for QNR is trickier than for QR (proving that Q_x(y) = 0), since we don't have any such information as the root of y at hand.

+The basic idea of the protocol is that the verifier generates at random elements w of two types: w = r^2 mod x (type 1) and w = r^2 * y mod x (type 2), and sends these elements to the prover.

+The prover knows the factorization of x and can for each w compute wheter it is QNR or not.
+If y is from QNR, he will be thus able to distinguish between type 1 and type 2.
+If y is from QR, all w will be from QR and the prover will not be able to distinguish.

+However, the danger is that the verifier generates elements w differently than specified by the protocol.
+The correct behaviour can be enforced by complicating the protocol in a way that the verifier convinces the prover that he knows either a square root of w or a square root of w * y^(-1) mod x, without giving the prover any information.